Autism: Evolutionary perspectives

 Research on the evolutionary advantages of autism and associated genes has suggested that autistic people may have contributed uniquely to human development, particularly in technological innovation (such as tool-making) and in detailed observation and analysis of the natural environment.
 Systematic reviews emphasize that these ideas remain speculative and that no single evolutionary explanation has been established.

 Social factors

 Social factors such as upbringing are not known to cause autism, but it is possible that increasing demands for flexibility and social interaction in education, or in one's personal and professional life, may cause people to exhibit pronounced difficulties that would not have led to diagnosis in a different setting.

+A 2010 study of California health records found that children living near another child recently diagnosed with autism were more likely to also be diagnosed, an effect the authors attributed to social diffusion of information about autism rather than a true rise in underlying prevalence; they estimated this accounted for about 16% of the increase in diagnosed prevalence between 2000 and 2005.